khaledjendi/SHOPi/README.md

 - [Completed] Create Personal details page

-- [Partially Completed] Work with firebase to store personal data, orders, favorites, ...
+- [Completed] Work with firebase to store personal data, orders, favorites, ...

 - Perform search on the product